tychon/phrases/README.md

 # Short Intro

 `phrases` has the aim to offer you a secure and simple password storage.
 You can store password, asymmetric keys and binary data in it.
 You shouldn't overdo the binary data part since it is loaded to memory en bloc.

 After you've got it to run (see section below) you can create your container with `./phrases init teststorage`.
 This will ask you for a passphrase and create a file in the current directory.
 You can then do `./phrases open teststorage` to open the storage and change anything.
 One important thing: Everytime you change something the storage is saved to disk, so you can't restore anything by killing the program.
 Also: don't miss the information on security I've posted below.

-After you've authorized and the file was decrypted you get a command prompt.
+After the file was decrypted you get a command prompt.
 There are different prompt symbols.
 The simplest one is `>` you should then type `list` get a list of all entries or `list hub` to get a list of all entries containing `hub` in their name (case insensitive regex).

-The prompt then changes to `SELECT >` and you should enter a number giving one of the results in the list and the prompt changes to `name >` where `name` is the name of the selected entry.
+The prompt then changes to `SELECT >` and you should enter a number giving one of the results in the list and the prompt changes to `name
+>` where `name` is the name of the selected entry.
 Now you can use the type specific commands (listed in Commands on Prompt) too.

 To create a new entry for your github password say `new phrase` then it will ask you for a name.
 There you should enter something like `tychon@github` so you can recognise this password later.
 Then enter a comment or leave it empty, then enter your passphrase.

 If you wan't to know a password use `name > plain` to show in terminal or `name > clipboard` to copy to clipboard without printing in plaintext to your terminal.
 The clipboard commands vary for the different data types.

 To delete an entry, select it and type `delete`.